vespa-engine/blog/_posts/2023-02-03-improving-text-ranking-with-few-shot-prompting.md

 query:
 ```

-Our first prompt did not include the _The query must be specific
+Our first prompt attempt did not include _"the query must be specific
-and detailed_ phrase.
-Without it, many eye-balled queries were too
+and detailed"_ phrase.
+Without it, many eyeballed queries were too
 generic.
 Changing the prompt made the model produce more specific
 queries.
+The change in output quality is an example of the magic of *prompt engineering*.

-We use three trec-covid test queries as our in-domain examples for
+We use three first trec-covid [test queries](https://ir.nist.gov/trec-covid/data/topics-rnd5.xml)
-few-shot instruction examples.
+as our in-domain examples for few-shot instruction examples.
 We pick the first document annotated
 as highly relevant to form the complete query-document example.

 Finally, we iterate over the document collection, replace the
 $input_document variable with a concatenation of the title and
-abstract, then run an inference with the model and store the generated
+abstract, then run an inference with the `flan-t5-xl` model and store the generated
 query.
-We use an A100 40GB GPU, which costs about 1$/hour and can
+We use a single A100 40GB GPU, which costs about 1$/hour and can
-generate about 3600 synthetic queries per hour.
+generate about 3600 synthetic queries per hour (depending on prompt size).

 At completion, we ended up with synthetic queries for 33,099 documents
 out of 171K docs.
 Notice that the three query-document examples are
 the same for all document-to-query creations and that the model’s
 max input sequence length limits the number of examples we can fit
 into the prompt.

 ### Query consistency checking